 - Shirayuki from Aria the Scarlet Ammo.
 She states this after having her skirt flipped by Riko, thinking that could hurt her image.

 - In John Powers' book "Do Black Patent Leather Shoes Really Reflect Up?", the last thing any student wants is to be elected President of the Student Council.
 Only the most disliked students (the "fat and ugly kids") get nominated or voted into student offices; "winning" the presidential election means that student is THE most unpopular one in the school.

 Live Action TV

 - Martin Qwerly from Ned's Declassified School Survival Guide.
 Technically, he was VP and the weasel was president.
-Also, he only ever did one thing (
+Also, he only ever did one important thing.

 - Daphnie Powell from No Ordinary Family.

 - Our Miss Brooks: Harriet Conklin is Student Council President at Madison High School.
 As such, and especially as she is the daughter of Principal Conklin, she has . . . absolutely no power whatsoever.